DATA-TRAC/consumer-complaint-response/README.md

     * **drop for MVP: nice-to-have for second iteration**
 * tags
   * 89% null
-  * domain knowledge: 62 and older accounted for senior - pulled straight from source
+  * domain knowledge: 62 and older accounted for senior - pulled straight from the source
     * **impute nulls with "Average Person**
 * consumer_consent_provided
-  * does not relate to target
+  * does not relate to the target
     * **drop column**
 * submitted_via
   * no nulls